Suraj149696/Oasis-Infobyte-Internship/README.md

 Welcome to My Data Analysis Internship Journey! 🚀

-Task 1: xploratory Data Analysis (EDA) on Retail Sales Data
+Task 1: Exploratory Data Analysis (EDA) on Retail Sales Data

 In this project, the goal is to perform Exploratory Data Analysis (EDA) on a retail sales dataset to uncover patterns and insights that can help the business make informed decisions.
 The project involves several key tasks: